 But the rub is in the use of the adjective “effective” and to deliver a truly beneficial learning experience, L&D must first create the best-possible blended course.

-So here are a few tips from our trenches to help get it right.
+So here are a few tips for blended learning for blended learning from our trenches to help get it right.

 Finally, and in the spirit of Abraham Lincoln (“Give me six hours to chop down a tree and I will spend the first four sharpening the axe”), just when you think you’ve got a bulletproof approach to that business solution, stop, go back and critically re-examine the course goals and objectives.